jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

  - Power usage
  - Is input DC or AC?
  - Additional information if possible (Stability, voltage oscillations, cold start current)
+ - Charge controller which requires 10cm above and below it for ventilation and safety, as well as some room to able to attach and detach cables on the bottom **Box**

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _
 **Environment Control**